THE IRISH DIVORCE ACT

 (i) take out a life insurance policy for the benefit of the applicant or child,

-(ii) assign some or all of the benefit of an existing life insurance policy to the applicant or child,
+(ii) assign the benefit of an existing life insurance policy to the applicant or child,

 (a) The court can make a financial compensation order as well as (or instead of) all or part of the orders under sections 13, 14, 15 or 17, but it must take into account whether, in the circumstances, proper provision exists (or can be made) for the spouse and child concerned.